 If health professionals (HPs) are to prevent avoidable child deaths, such as from illnesses like pneumonia and meningitis, there must be greater understanding of what influences the decisions parents and professionals make when a child is sick before hospital admission.

-Working in collaboration with parents and health professionals, the project team, led by Professor Sarah Neill from the University of Plymouth (formally the University of Northampton) aimed to identify all of these influences to inform the development of strategies that ensure children with serious infectious illness (SII) get appropriate timely help.
+Working in collaboration with parents and health professionals, the project team, led by Professor Sarah Neill from the University of Plymouth (formerly of the University of Northampton) aimed to identify all of these influences to inform the development of strategies that ensure children with serious infectious illness (SII) get appropriate timely help.

 The national Before Arrival at Hospital (BeArH) Project, funded by the National Institute for Health Research (NIHR), explored what happens to children under 5 years of age with serious infections before they are admitted to hospital.
 We wanted to find out what helps children get help quickly and what might slow this process down so that lessons could be learnt for the care of this group of children in the future.